mlswg/mls-protocol/draft-ietf-mls-protocol.md

         +--> ExpandWithLabel(., "tree", "right", KDF.Nh)
              = tree_node_[right(N)]_secret
 ~~~
+{: title="Derivation of secrets from parent to children within a secret tree" }

 The secret in the leaf of the Secret Tree is used to initiate two symmetric hash
 ratchets, from which a sequence of single-use keys and nonces are derived, as